google/applied-machine-learning-intensive/acs/ac1/_sources/basic_descriptive_statistics/measures_of_spread.rst

 another measure of spread, called the variance.
 More precisely, **the standard deviation is the square root of the variance**.
-Many `probability distributions`_ are defined in terms of mean and variance (not standard deviation).
-You can find another detailed explanation in `this article`_.
+Many `probability distributions`_ are defined in terms of mean and variance (not standard deviation). `You can find another detailed explanation in this article.`_

 .. admonition:: Variance Definition